Biodegradable eco friendly glitter - The facts

 So no stars, moons, circles or hearts.

 The so called 'compostable' glitter is made from Polylacatic Acid it may meet the industrial composting standards.
 However will not break down totally in a natural environment.
 It is not ocean safe, although it may be made from plants.
-Your holo glitter will definitely leave a trace when you leave it behind.
+Your holo heart and star shaped glitter will definitely leave a trace when you leave it behind.

 Manufacturers claim holographic compostable glitter will degrade.
 However this can only be done in an industrial composter.
 NOT IN A NATURAL ENVIRONMENT.

 EVEN IF THEY SAY IT'S PLANT BASED.

 If it contains Polylactic Acid (PLA) it will not break down in a natural environment.